St. Dominic Forest School

 At our Forest School, positive experiences of the natural environment promote the personal, social and emotional well-being of the individual, by improving their physical, social and communication skills, increasing their self-esteem and confidence, and nurturing their emotional and spiritual development.
 As Christians, we are stewards of the natural world and it is our duty to protect and look after God’s creation.
 Our Forest School teaches respect for nature and the importance of sustainability, and invites children to connect with nature in a meaningful and mutually beneficial way.

 St Dominic School believes learning that is based on experience and the acquisition of skills, rather than outcomes, promotes motivation, values contribution and encourages the engagement and participation of all.

-In 2019 - 2020, a cycle of Forest School sessions were mapped out for Nursery, Year 1, Year 3 and Year 6 pupils to provide the children in these year groups with transition support.
+In 2022 - 2023, a cycle of Forest School sessions have been mapped out for Nursery, Reception, Year 1, Year 3 and Year 6 pupils to provide the children in these year groups with transition support.

 Measuring the impact of our Forest School